JetBrains/amper/docs/Documentation.md

 |-Pot.yaml
 ```

-Sources and resources can't be shared by several Pots.
+_NOTE: Sources and resources can't be shared by several Pots._
 This is to make sure that a given source file is always present in a single analysis/resolve/refactoring context (that is, has a single well-defined set of dependencies and compilation settings).

 ## Pot Manifest file anatomy